kyang5/coursedescriptions/source/courses/comp319.rst

 Outcome
 ----------------------

-After taking this course, students will develop working knowledge of Unix and be able to use modern Unix operating systems such as
+After taking this course, students will develop a working knowledge of Unix and be able to use modern Unix operating systems such as
 Linux, OS X, or Solaris.

 Syllabi